Owoscaw/Notes-for-school/Physics/Waves/Refraction, diffraction, and interference.md

 \> $\theta_{2}$ is the angle of refraction of the ray in material 2

 ![[Refraction.png|220]]
-As the ray of light meets the interface between materials of different refractive indexes, the ray of light that hits the interface first slows down first.
+As the ray of light meets the interface between materials of different refractive indexes, the parts of the ray that hit the interface first slows down first.
 As the rest of the ray crosses the interface, it will meet up with the parts that hit the interface first and bend towards the normal.
 This is true for a ray of light entering a more optically dense material.
 The opposite is true when a ray of light is travelling to a less optically dense material.

+# Critical angle:

 When the angle of refraction is exactly 90 degrees, the ray will travel along the boundary.
-The angle of refraction that causes this is known as the boundary's critical angle, $\theta_{c}$.
+The angle of incidence that causes this is known as the boundary's critical angle, $\theta_{c}$.
 This can be found by subsituting in 90 degrees for the angle of refraction in snell's law:
 $$\Huge n_{1}\,sin\,\theta_{c}=n_{2}\,sin(90)$$
 $$\Huge n_{1}\,sin\,\theta_{c}=n_{2}$$
 $$\Huge sin\,\theta_{c}=\frac{n_{2}}{n_{1}}$$